ZioTino/Our.Umbraco.Skipper/docs/README.md

 ```

 ## Reserved property aliases
 Working the same way as specified in the [Special Property Type aliases for routing](https://our.umbraco.com/documentation/reference/routing/routing-properties), i've added some property aliases configuration to granularly control each node.
+Keep in mind that `umbracoUrlName` and `umbracoUrlAlias` are compatible with Skipper, but with some drawbacks (see [here](#important)).
 ### umbracoUrlSkipper
 Creating a property alias with this name and using a True/False property editor lets you control for the node if it should be controller by Skipper or not.
 ### umbracoHideSkipperWork